openandclose/tosixinch/docs/intro.rst

 But it is written in python, by great authors.
 I want to keep it rather as a reference.

-Anyway, the script just helps to build conversion commandline.
+Anyway, the program just helps to build conversion commandline.
 It only adds some useful shortcuts.
 Abstraction, consistency or support for multiple converters are not intended.